Lost Universe

 Lost Universe (ロスト・ユニバース, Rosuto Yunibāsu) is a series of science fiction light novels, running from 1992 to 1999, by Japanese author Hajime Kanzaka.
-It was later adapted into a 26-episode anime television series by E&G Films that ran from April 3rd to September 25th, 1998.
+It was later adapted into a 26-episode anime series by E&G Films that ran from April 3 to September 25, 1998.
 The series aired on TV Tokyo in the same time slot in which the anime adaptation of Kanzaka's previous work Slayers had previously been shown.

 The anime is known as "Universe Police" in China and Hong Kong.

 Plot

-In Slayers, it was mentioned that the main characters of that series live on a world that is one of the four created by the mother of all creation, called the Lord of Nightmares.
+In Slayers, it is mentioned that the main characters of that series live in a world that is one of the four created by the mother of all creation, called the Lord of Nightmares.
 This world was known as the Red World.
 Lost Universe, however, takes place in a different world, known as the Black World.
-Whereas the demi gods of the various worlds, such as Ruby-Eye Shabranigdo and Dark Star Dugradigdo had physical presence in that world, they appear in the Black World as "Lost Ships," intelligent space ships of unknown origin that have powerful or somewhat divine powers with more advanced technology than any other device in the universe.
+Whereas the demigods of the various worlds, such as Ruby-Eye Shabranigdo and Dark Star Dugradigdo had physical presence in that world, they appear in the Black World as "Lost Ships," intelligent spaceships of unknown origin that have powerful or somewhat divine powers with more advanced technology than any other device in the universe.

-Their rarity and superiority has sparked suggestions that they have been made by an advanced ancient alien civilization or come from the beginning of the universe itself.
+Their rarity and superiority have sparked suggestions that they have been made by an advanced ancient alien civilization or come from the beginning of the universe itself.
 Being a central part to the plot, the "Lost Ships" are intelligent beings with different loyalties and even their own agenda.
 Kain Blueriver, a "trouble contractor," inherits a "Lost Ship" from his grandmother and from there, he and his sidekick Milly, together with Canal, the ship's computer, journey to find a source of the evil that threatens the universe.